lambdaJasonYang/MWS_WebpackTypescript/README.md

-Changes from vanilla webpack branch
+Changes from 1webpackconfig branch

-* Added webpack.config.js
-* In package.json: `"build": "webpack --mode production"` --> `"build": "webpack"`
-* Added scss styles *.scss
+* In this branch we are linking the input and output names  in the webpack config.

 # MWS - Webpack, Typescript with Config